proctorCreative/rubin-omniverse-survey-visualization/README.md

 ## Project goals

+The main purpose of this project is to help me get more familiar with Omniverse and a Blender-to-Omniverse workflow.
 This project explores scientific data integration, CAD-to-USD asset preparation, articulated scene control, astronomical coordinate systems, time-varying visualization, OpenUSD metadata, custom Omniverse Kit development, and interactive technical storytelling.

-## Future improvements

-- more realistic field-of-view geometry
-- continuous sidereal motion during slews
-- richer scheduler analytics
-- additional metadata displays
-- camera presets and presentation modes
-- larger survey sequences
-- revisit-density and cadence visualization
-- survey strategy comparison